dtyryshkin7/marchaton-first/Challenges/Challenge-02.md

 ## Success Criteria

 - There is a central repo for team
-- Main branch is protected from direct push and pull request requires minimum 2 reviewers to be approved!
+- Main branch is protected from direct push, and pull request requires minimum 2 reviewers to be approved!
 - Each crew member has their folder in the repo added via pull request